mattermost/mattermost-developer-documentation/site/content/extend/embed/_index.md

 ### Browser Extensions and Add-Ons

 Many modern browsers have support for extensions or add-ons that would allow you to build and embed a Mattermost client on web pages of your choice.
-For Chrome there are [extensions](https://developer.chrome.com/extensions), Firefox has [add-ons](https://addons.mozilla.org/en-US/developers/), and IE/Edge have [extensions](https://docs.microsoft.com/en-us/microsoft-edge/extensions).
+Chrome has [extensions](https://developer.chrome.com/extensions), Firefox has [add-ons](https://addons.mozilla.org/en-US/developers/), and IE/Edge have [extensions](https://docs.microsoft.com/en-us/microsoft-edge/extensions).

 We have an open-source [demo Chrome extension](https://github.com/mattermost/mattermost-chrome-extension) that demonstrates how to get an access token for a user.
 You can use this demo extension as a starting point for building your embedded Mattermost client.